apache/hawq-docs/install/install-components.md

     The gphosts\_file file contains a list of the Greenplum Database hosts.

-3. Set the `pljava_classpath` server configuration parameter in the master postgresql.conf file.
+3. Set the `pljava_classpath` server configuration parameter in the master hawq-site.xml file.
 The parameter value is a colon \(`:`\) separated list of the JAR files containing the Java classes used in any PL/Java functions.
 For example:

     ```
     $ gpconfig -c pljava_classpath -v \'examples.jar:myclasses.jar\' --masteronly